gcwilliams/ko-bootstrap-typeahead/README.md

 data-bind="
    dropdown: {
     suggestion: suggestion, // the observable bound to the selected value
-    query: query, // the function called to get more data }"
+    query: query // the function called to get more data }"

 ```